LibrePhotos/librephotos/apps/docs/_posts/contribution/0000-03-01-documentation.md

     Server address: http://127.0.0.1:4000
   Server running... press ctrl-c to stop.
 ```
-Visit the URL next to `Server address`.
+Visit the URL next to `Server address: `.

 ## Naming

 ### Categories

-Articles are organised by category; the category for each article has to be declared in both the file name and the file itself.
+Articles are organised by category; each article's category has to be declared in both the file name and the file content.
 This will be explained below.
 The available categories are:

 {% assign categories_table = "| Category Name | Category Number |
 | ---- | :----: |" %}